Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā aṅguttarāpesu viharati āpaṇaṁ nāma aṅguttarāpānaṁ nigamo.

 Progression Towards the Unsurpassable

-Here, Udāyī, with the settling of reflection and examination, the bhikkhu enters and dwells in the second jhāna, which is characterized by internal tranquility and unification of mind, is without reflection and examination, born from collectedness, and is filled with joyful pleasure—this is his surpassing of the previous.
+Here, Udāyī, with the settling of reflection and examination, the bhikkhu enters and dwells in the second jhāna, characterized by internal tranquility and unification of mind, free from reflection and examination, born of collectedness, and imbued with joyful pleasure—this is his surpassing of the previous.
 This too, Udāyī, I call ‘not enough’; I say ‘abandon it’; I say ‘surpass it.’
 And what is the surpassing of that?

 Here, Udāyī, a bhikkhu, with the fading away of joyful pleasure, dwells equanimous, mindful, and fully aware, experiencing ease with the body.
 He enters and dwells in the third jhāna, which the Noble Ones describe as: ‘Equanimous, mindful, one who dwells at ease’—this is his surpassing of the previous.
 This too, Udāyī, I call ‘not enough’; I say ‘abandon it’; I say ‘surpass it.’
 And what is the surpassing of that?